 Landmarks

-Pit of the Peg-legorc
+Stump of the Woodcutter

-Castle of the Bull
+Skull of the Ragpicker

-Gorge of the Skinner
+Chains of the Footpad

 In the heart of the jungle lies a forge.
 The forge is contained inside a spire standing 200 feet tall.
 For centuries, the forge has been cold.